-The 2011 European Cup was won by T&A San Marino, their second title (they also won in 2006).
+The 2011 European Cup was won by T&A San Marino, their second European title.
 Nine countries and twelve teams participated.
 Former majors leaguers involved were Greg McCarthy, Pat Ahearne, Dusty Bergman, Eugène Kingsale, Darwin Cubillan and Edgard Clemente.

 - DOOR Neptunus (Netherlands)